Instructions for contributors

 Each author will receive a print copy of the journal as well as a PDF copy of the whole issue and a PDF offprint of their article.

 All correspondence (manuscripts, books, periodicals, etc.) should be addressed to: Cahiers d’études africaines. École des hautes études en sciences sociales.
-54 boulevard Raspail.
-75006 Paris.
+190-198 avenue de France.
+75244 Paris cedex 13.
 France.